marisudris/Design-Patterns-In-PHP/Abstract Factory/README.md

 - **FilterFactory** acts as our _Abstract Factory_.
-- **AllCapsFilterFactory** and **SmallCapsFilterFactory** are our _Concrete Factories_ which both create the appropriate implementations of **Validator** and **Sanitizer** which are our _Abstract Products_.
+- **AllCapsFilterFactory** and **SmallCapsFilterFactory** are our _Concrete Factories_ both of which create the appropriate implementations of **Validator** and **Sanitizer** which are our _Abstract Products_.
 - **SmallCapsValidator** and **SmallCapsSanitizer** together make up a specific family of _Concrete Products_ (which are created the **SmallCapsFilterFactory**).
   Similarly - **AllCapsValidator** and **AllCapsSanitizer** together make up another family of _Concrete Products_ which are created by a different _Concrete Factory_ - **AllCapsFilterFactory**.
-- **App** acts as the _Client_ which uses our factories and products - but only through their interfaces, therefore following the SOLID principle of depending on abstractions not concretions.
+- **App** acts as a _Client_ which uses our factories and products - but only through their interfaces, therefore following the **SOLID** principle of depending on abstractions, not details.

 [1]: https://i.ibb.co/XjDp4NN/Screenshot-2019-08-11-20-05-59.png
 [2]: https://i.ibb.co/L8Cps0g/Screenshot-2019-08-11-23-22-22.png